chuklee/recommender_system/README.md

 7. Future Improvements

 ## Introduction
-This project implements a sophisticated movie recommendation system using collaborative filtering and deep learning techniques.
+This project implements a movie recommendation system using collaborative filtering and deep learning techniques.
 The system is designed to provide personalized movie recommendations by analyzing user interaction history, movie features, and user demographics.
 The core of the system is a neural network model that learns to predict user ratings for movies based on historical data.
 It leverages techniques such as sequence modeling, attention mechanisms, and multi-task learning to capture complex patterns in user behavior and movie characteristics.

 Key features of the system include: